ProtoLife/daptics-api/pydocmd/graphql_api.md

 <td valign="top"><a href="#boolean">Boolean</a></td>
 <td>

-If true, an email message with a verification link will be mailed to the user.
+If true, an email message with a confirmation link will be mailed to the user.

 </td>
 </tr>